ButterCMS Logo

 Basic Ruby knowledge will be helpful to fully understand the code presented in the tutorial.

-JSON (JavaScript Object Notation) is a data format that encodes objects in a string.
-Such data representation can easily be translated between server and browser but also between server and server.
-Serialization is a process that transforms an object into that string.
+JavaScript Object Notation (JSON) is a data format that encodes objects in a string.
+Such data representation can easily be translated between servers and browsers.
+Serialization in Rails, and other languages, is a process that transforms an object into that string.

 If you’re looking to streamline the initial setup of your Rails projects, consider checking out the ButterCMS Rails starter project.
 While it’s not directly related to serialization, it provides a solid foundation to get your application up and running faster, allowing you to focus on building out your features with ease.